-- Besides sun exposure, other causes of SCC include injury to the skin, such as sores or burns, over-exposure to x-rays, skin exposed to chemicals, reduced immune system and the HPV virus.
+Besides sun exposure, other causes of SCC include injury to the skin, such as sores or burns, over-exposure to x-rays, skin exposed to chemicals, reduced immune system and HPV.

-- SCC may grow slowly but can spread to other parts of the body, including lymph nodes and other internal organs, faster than basal cell carcinoma.
+SCC may grow slowly but can spread to other parts of the body, including lymph nodes.

 Because all skin cancers are potentially life-threatening, it is important to know the risk factors and be aware of any changes in moles or lesions on your body so you can seek medical help as soon as possible.
 Early identification and treatment can prevent any damage from squamous cell carcinoma.